cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-We analysed our data by linear mixed effects models.
-Since the plots are nested
+The data was analysed by linear mixed effects models.
+Since the plots are
-in blocks, we use block as a random factor.
-The analysis uses the R packages
+nested in blocks, the block was used as a random factor.
+The analysis uses the
-`nlme` (Pinheiro et al. 2013) for modeling and `multcomp` (Hothorn et al. 2008)
+R packages `nlme` (Pinheiro et al. 2013) for modeling and `multcomp` (Hothorn
-for post-hoc comparisons.
-To adjust for an unbalanced experimental design an
+et al. 2008) for post-hoc comparisons.
+To adjust for an unbalanced experimental
-ANOVA Type II was carried out to test for main effects using the R package
+design an ANOVA Type II was carried out to test for main effects using the R
-`car` (Fox and Weisberg 2011).
+package `car` (Fox and Weisberg 2011).
 The models have been evaluated visually.

 ```r